 2. Tazza d’Oro, Rome

-_What to order: _A coffee granita.
-A mix between shaved ice and a slush, crystals of espresso are layered with fresh whipped cream for a truly indulgent treat.
+What to order: Coffee granita!
+This is a mix between shaved ice and a slush, where crystals of espresso are layered with fresh whipped cream for a truly indulgent treat.

 3. 3FE, Dublin